 P.O.
 Box 308

 Circuit County Clerk Nancy Pennell

-If you suspect your loved one was harmed by medical malpractice while a patient at Hardin County General Hospital, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one was harmed by medical malpractice while a patient at Hardin County General Hospital, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Rosiclare personal injury attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved.

 We encourage you to contact our Hardin County medical malpractice law offices by calling (888) 424-5757 today to schedule your comprehensive compensation lawsuit evaluation at no charge to you.
 There is no need to make an upfront payment because we accept all hospital malpractice compensation claims through contingency fee arrangements.